 If you’re in the market for a tennis racquet bag you’ll be spoiled for choice.
-There is a bag to suit every player’s needs, whether you take lessons a few times a week, play a couple of social games on the weekend or are a serious pro, needing a bag for your three, six or nine racquets.
+There is a bag to suit every player’s needs, whether you take lessons a few times a week, play a couple of social games on the weekend or are a serious pro, and a bag for multiple racquets.
 A well-designed tennis bag should also have space for everything else you need for a day out on the court.

-Never before has there been such a range of tennis bags available, from practical to stylish to stylish and practical; it needs to be functional and while all your tennis paraphernalia should fit so too should the bag fit your budget.
+Never before has there been such a range of tennis bags available, from practical to stylish to stylish and practical; it needs to be functional and while all your tennis gear should fit in so too should the bag fit your budget!

-Here are our best tennis bag options, including the best single racquet bag as well as tennis bags for 3 and 6 racquets.
+Here are our best bag options for your tennis racquet, including the best single racquet bag as well as tennis bags for 3 and 6 racquets.

 Nike is a name synonymous with sporting apparel and equipment and even with newer brands popping up and older names getting a bit of a revival, the famous Swoosh still holds its own when it comes to durability, quality, value for money and style.

-To sum it up the Adidas Barricade 6 racquet tennis bag is an excellent choice: it’s well-made with a lot of attention to detail and given all its feature, it’s very well-priced.
-Without a doubt, it belongs on our best tennis bag list for 2017.
+To sum it up the Adidas Barricade 6 racquet tennis bag is an excellent choice: it’s well-made with a lot of attention to detail and given all its features, it’s very well-priced.
+Without a doubt, it belongs on our best tennis bag list for 2020.

 There are a few things to consider when buying a tennis bag, and while some are more important than others it’s a good idea to find one that meets at least half of the criteria.
 A good tennis bag should offer you: